Macrometacorp/docs/docs/queryworkers/akamai/manage-integrations.md

 title: Manage Integrations
 ---

-This page describes how to integrate Akamai's Edge Worker functionality as a Macrometa functions.
+This page describes how to integrate Akamai's EdgeWorker functionality as a Macrometa functions.

 :::note
 This feature is currently in preview.